 What will this course qualify me for?

-The PG Cert in supervising evidence-based psychological therapies will help experienced staff in supervisory positions to incorporate CYP IAPT principles and practices into their clinical supervision, and provide a depth of understanding for supervision within the CYP IAPT interventions.
-This helps to prevent therapeutic drift and helps to maintain the effectiveness of the CYP IAPT evidence-based interventions.
+The PG Cert in supervising evidence-based psychological therapies will help experienced staff in supervisory positions to incorporate CYP PT principles and practices into their clinical supervision, and provide a depth of understanding for supervision within the CYP PT interventions.
+This helps to prevent therapeutic drift and helps to maintain the effectiveness of the CYP PT evidence-based interventions.

 Who is this course suitable for?

 This course is suitable for experienced staff with significant experience of working with children, young people and families’ mental health within a supervisory capacity.
-Candidates will be expected to have postgraduate professional training or equivalent professional experience in the area in which they are supervising (CBT, Systemic family practice, parenting, 0-5s, counselling).
+Candidates will be expected to have postgraduate professional training or equivalent professional experience in the area in which they are supervising (CBT, SFP, parenting, 0-5s, counselling).

 Candidates will also be expected to have a minimum of two years’ post qualification supervisory experience, and a minimum of four years experience in Children and Young People’s mental health.